mrcloudmustache/aws-solutions-architect/security.md

 ## CloudTrail

-* Tracks all API actions against AWS services, who, what, when
+* Records all API actions against AWS services, who, what, when
-* Stores 90 days be default, store in S3 for anthing longer
+* Stores 90 days by default, store in S3 or CloudWatch log group for anything longer
 * Good for auditing, compliance and incident response
 * Can send logs to S3 or Cloudwatch
+* Is a regional service and logs must be viewed seperately in each region
+* Tracks both data and management events

 ## Config